 There is no shortage of sales training programs online and in the marketplace.
 So, how do you find the best ones to invest in?
 HubSpot provides a list of some of the more popular sales training programs.
-Be aware that some of the sales training programs focus more heavily on the top of the sales funnel and others focus more heavily on the bottom.
+Be aware that some of the sales training programs focus more heavily on the top of the sales funnel.
+Other programs focus more heavily on the bottom.
 You’re sure to encounter some sales team training programs that offer an overview of the entire sales process as well.
-Use your sales teams’ strengths and weaknesses to help you decide which programs are best for your company and for various individuals on your teams.
+Use your sales teams’ strengths and weaknesses to help you decide which programs are best.
+Make sure whatever program helps the various individuals on your teams.

-Rather than looking at a specific training program, you could look at sales training programs that are focused on specific parts of the selling process, such as:
+Rather than looking at a specific training program, look at sales training programs focused on specific parts of the selling process:

 - Giving a persuasive sales call presentation

 - Handling objections, overcoming resistance, selling value

 The best sales training programs will help your salespeople increase sales.
 The increase in revenue will help justify the expense of the training.

 Sales Team Training Best Practices Checklist for Your Salespeople

 Best practices for sales team training have been continuing to develop and evolve over the last few decades.
 The evolution of best practices for sales team training is a good thing and should continue.
 It’s not a bad idea to document your company’s best practices for sales team training.
 You can always build on them as you continue to build your sales teams.

 Common best practices for sales team training to get you started: